Celebrating every time a disciple makes a disciple…

 Josmar was born and raised in Maracay, Venezuela, and is a trained translator in Spanish, French and English.
 She has lived in Indiana with her husband, Darren, since 2011.
 She is passionate about serving God’s people and loves working in the multiethnic ministry because it gives her the opportunity to connect pastors and churches of various ethnic groups with the headquarters team and the work being done across the denomination.
 Being a bridge builder particularly as it relates to our Hispanic community and helping to develop relationships and resources in Spanish is a huge part of her work as our translation specialist.
 When she is not serving the Church she loves organizing, crafting, spending time with her husband and connecting with family back home in Venezuela.
-Darren and Josmar are expecting their first baby in April 2018.
+Darren and Josmar had their first baby, Eloise, in April 2018.

 Rev. Larry Salway

 Wesleyan Native Ministries

 Rev. Larry Salway is the director of Wesleyan Native Ministries (WNM).
 Rev. Salway continues to be the lead pastor of the He Sapa New Life (Wesleyan Church) and lead the vast outreach of that church to the many Lakota communities in the Dakota region Salway.
 As a Lakota Native, he records He Sapa services in his native language and forwards the DVDs to the house churches on the Pine Ridge, Rosebud, and Cheyenne River reservations.
 From the responses of house church leaders and others, Rev. Salway estimates that over 6,000 people view the sermons each week—making the extended He Sapa church one of the largest congregations in The Wesleyan Church.